 Cryptography in Other Virtual Machines

-Since Avalanche is an extensible platform, we expect that people will add additional cryptographic primitives to the system over time.
+Since Metal Blockchain is an extensible platform, we expect that people will add additional cryptographic primitives to the system over time.